nickserv/danamccurdy.com/_posts/2017-08-26-our-agreement.md

 We agree to set aside
 this sense of "me",
 if only for the moment,
-and, immersed
-in this rhythmic communion,
-to allow ourselves to meld
-back to our common source,
+and, immersed in this rhythmic communion, to allow ourselves to melt back to our common source, where all there is is "us".
-when all we were
-is "us".